 Sources: Port TEU figures from port authorities and port associations.
 Air cargo figures from Airports Council International.

-The global gateways index is the weighted sum of the global share of the container and air cargo traffic of a metropolitan area.
+The global gateways index is the weighted sum of the global share of container and air cargo traffic a metropolitan area generates.
 It considers a sample of 198 cities that are either having a significant container or air cargo traffic.
-The weight attributed to the container and air cargo components is related to their share of the value of global trade (85% and 15% respectively).
+The weight attributed to the container and air cargo components is related to their share of the value of global trade (85% and 15%, respectively).
 A metropolitan area having a share of 1.5% and 0.8% of the global container and air cargo throughput (as handled by its container ports and airports) will have a global gateways index of 1.395 (1.5 * 0.85 + 0.8 * 0.15).

-The global system of freight circulation is articulated by major gateways that are composed of a cluster of port and airport terminals within a metropolitan area.
-This does not mean that ports and airports are functionally integrated (they are not), but that the region they service is a major load center serviced by a variety of globally oriented supply chains, some using the ports while others are using the airports.
-The global gateways index represents the relative importance of a metropolitan area in the global container and air cargo transport system; two long distance trade modes.
+The global system of freight circulation is articulated by major gateways composed of a cluster of port and airport terminals within a metropolitan area.
+This does not mean that ports and airports are functionally integrated (they are not) but that the region they service is a major load center serviced by a variety of globally oriented supply chains, some port-centric while others are airport-centric.
+The global gateways index represents the relative importance of a metropolitan area in the global container and air cargo transport system; two long-distance trade modes.
 The index does not include crossborder traffic, which would make cities such as Detroit rank much higher.
-Global gateways show a high concentration level with the 25 largest gateways accounting for an index of 50% of the containerized and air freight activity and the 50 largest gateways with and index of 65%.
+Global gateways show a high concentration level, with the 25 largest gateways accounting for 50% of the containerized and air freight activity and the 50 largest gateways accounting for 65%.

 Gateway regions are groupings of gateways that are organized along a major corridor.
-The most important gateway region is the Pearl River Delta (Hong Kong, Shenzhen and Guangzhou) with a combined index of 10.5% of all the world’s containerized and air cargo freight.
-Other significant gateway systems concern the Yangtze River Delta (8.4%), the Strait of Malacca (Singapore, 7.6%), the Rhine / Scheldt delta for Western Europe (e.g. Antwerp, Rotterdam, 3.9%) and Southern California (Los Angeles area, 2.6%) for the American West Coast.
+The Yangtze River Delta (Shanghai, Ningbo, Nanjing) is the most important gateway region, with a combined index of 8.9% of the world’s containerized and air cargo freight.
+Other significant gateway systems concern the Pearl River Delta (Hong Kong, Shenzhen, and Guangzhou) (8.6%), the Strait of Malacca (Singapore, 6.7%), the Rhine / Scheldt Delta for Western Europe (Antwerp, Rotterdam, 3.5%), and Southern California (Los Angeles area, 1.4%) for the American West Coast.
 There are significant variations in the modal composition (and importance) of the gateways.
-While in most cases containerized traffic dominates the gateway function, air cargo carries a high share in gateways such as Dubai, Seoul and Bangkok.
-Each of these are major air cargo hubs with an adjacent concentration of high-tech industries.
+While containerized traffic dominates the gateway function in most cases, air cargo carries a high share in gateways such as Dubai, Seoul, and Bangkok.
+These are major air cargo hubs with an adjacent concentration of high-tech industries.